 We have seen several media reports recently about low income families reusing disposable diapers.
 These families are forced to choose between diapers and food.
 In an effort to keep budget available for groceries, they are blow drying a disposable diaper dry and putting it back on their baby.
 We recently heard about a local family who almost lost their baby to an infection as a result of reusing disposable diapers.

-Within the cloth diaper industry, it’s widely know that prefolds and covers are the most economical way to cloth diaper.
+Within the cloth diaper industry, it’s widely known that prefolds and covers are the most economical way to cloth diaper.
 But what if a family doesn’t even have $5 dollars to spend and they are out of diapers?
-Our goal today is to TEACH you how to use things around your house to diaper your baby.
+Our goal today is to TEACH you how to use things around your house to create almost free diapers for your baby.
 Your great-grandmother probably did this.
 Your grandmother might remember… it’s time that *we* re-educate ourselves, our friends and our families that before modern disposable or cloth diapers, people found safe, healthy ways to cover and protect their little ones.

 - No Sew, Folded T-shirt Cloth Diaper This one takes no sewing, no cutting and just a diaper pin to secure it.
 This would be great for anyone to know, just in case.
 You never know when you’ll be short a diaper, and this works.